Youngermaster/PyPunkRecords/ansible/README.md

 - Make sure the security group attached to your EC2 instance allows SSH connections.
 - You can use roles in Ansible to organize your tasks better and reuse code across multiple playbooks.

-Using Ansible will greatly simplifies the management of our cloud infrastructure by automating these types of operations.
+Using Ansible greatly simplifies the management of our cloud infrastructure by automating these types of operations.